Bike Saddles And Female Anatomy

 Bike Saddles and Female Anatomy

 If you are an avid cyclist, then you already know how much time your backside spends on the saddle.
-Without a properly fitting saddle designed for the female form, those hours can translate into serious discomfort and even infections.
+Without a properly fitting saddle designed for the female form, those hours can translate into serious discomfort and even sores.
 Understanding the way the female anatomy interacts with the bike saddle will help understand why this is a common problem.
-The blogger over at Lovely Bicycle recently addressed some of the problems associated with female anatomy and traditional bike seats.

 Women often find that their backsides are sore after a long ride.
-If the saddle is a leather or plastic model with minimal padding, as most bikes come with, and it continues to make the butt sore after a proper break-in period, then the pain is likely due to a saddle that is the wrong shape for the woman's butt, placing pressure on the wrong spots.
+If the women's bike saddle is a leather or plastic model with minimal padding, and it continues to make the butt or perineal sore after a proper break-in period, then the pain is likely due to a saddle that is the wrong shape for the woman's anatomy, placing pressure on all the wrong areas.

 One commenter found that narrow or wide could both cause problems.
 She said, "I'm sure there's plenty of ladies with . . . wide sit bones, but this is not always the case.
 A too-wide saddle is just as uncomfy as a too-narrow one."